Recommended for improving your luck! A trip to visit power spots in Iwate Prefecture!

 Takkoku-no-Iwaya Bishamon-do Temple

-Takkoku-no-Iwaya Bishamon-do is the oldest temple in Hiraizumi, Iwate Prefecture.
+Takkoku-no-Iwaya Bishamondo is the oldest temple in Hiraizumi Town, Iwate Prefecture.

-Founded 1,200 years ago, it is a famous spot beloved by many historical figures, including Minamoto no Yoritomo and Date Masamune.
+Founded 1200 years ago, it was a beloved landmark for many historical figures, including Minamoto no Yoritomo and Date Masamune.

-It is said that many defeated warriors hid in this shrine long ago, and it is filled with the power of "rebirth" as a place where they could refresh their spirits before setting out on a new front.
+It is said that in the past, many defeated warriors hid in this shrine, and it is filled with the power of "rebirth," as it was a place where they renewed their resolve to go into battle again.

-This is a power spot recommended for those who want to refresh their spirits or make a new start.
+This power spot is recommended for those who want to change their mindset or make a fresh start.

 Koishihama Station

-As its name suggests, Koishihama Station is a popular stop for those hoping for success in love.
+As its name suggests, Koishihama Station is a place that people hoping for success in love will want to visit.

-These are unique plaques made from scallops, a local specialty.
+These are unique votive tablets made using scallops, a local specialty.

-Among the various wishes, many stand out, as they are often prayers for success in love, in the hope of taking advantage of the station's name.
+Among the various wishes, many people seem to be praying for success in love, perhaps hoping to benefit from the station's name.

 Although it has a short history, it is said that writing a votive tablet and ringing the bell of happiness will bring success in love, and many young women and couples visit the shrine